jhucsf/fall2025/assign/assign01.md

 ## Submitting

-Before you submit, prepare a `README.txt` file so that it contains your names, and briefly summarizes each of your contributions to the submission (i.e., who worked on what functionality.)
+Before you submit, edit the `README.txt` file so that it contains your names, and briefly summarizes each of your contributions to the submission (i.e., who worked on what functionality.)
 This may be very brief if you did not work with a partner.

 To submit your work:

-Run the following commands to create a `solution.zip` file:
+Run the following command to create a `solution.zip` file:

 ```
-rm -f solution.zip
+make solution.zip
-zip -9r solution.zip Makefile *.h *.c README.txt
 ```

 Upload `solution.zip` to [Gradescope](https://www.gradescope.com/)